smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 ## Configuring Operator Replay

 The first step required before Replay scripts can be used is to execute the Operator Replay configuration at least one time.
 Using this function sets values that are required by the Operator Replay programs.
 For most of the configuration parameters, the default values are appropriate.
 For example, port 23 is the port commonly used for telnet communications (used to create an interactive workstation session), and the IP address would normally be a \*LOOPBACK interface address, such as 127.0.0.1.
+However, many sites might choose to increase system security by carefully choosing one of three other Operator Replay virtual device management methods.

 The logging parameters should be reviewed and set appropriately.
-The logging parameters should be reviewed and set appropriately.

-The recommended initial settings for the logging parameters are:
+The recommended initial settings for the Operator Replay script logging parameters are:

-- Script job logging: Y (yes)
+- Script job logging: Y (yes) = Highly recommended, especially during first use of new scripts.

-- Script job debug logging: N (no)
+- Script job trace logging: N (no) = Do NOT use this option unless instructed by a technical support person.
+Trace logging produces a very large quantity of log entries in a short time, and left unattended it could affect system disk utilization.

-- (Debug logging for captured data and response rules is controlled from the LSAM Utilities configuration, function 7 on Menu 3: Events and Utilities menu.)
+- Debug logging for captured data and response rules is controlled from the LSAM Utilities configuration, function 7 on Menu 3: Events and Utilities menu.

 :::caution
 Do NOT change the settings for the Token/variable separator or the Cursor control separators without first learning all about them.
 These settings must correspond to the content of the Operator Replay Scripts.
 Please contact SMA Support for assistance with these fields.